Gugaprasad29/GeeksforGeeks/geekstreak2024.md

     }
 }
 ```
 **Given an array arr of n integers.
-Task is to write a program to find the maximum value of ∑arr[i]*i, where i = 0, 1, 2,., n-1.
+Task is to write a program to find the maximum value of ∑arr[i]xi, where i = 0, 1, 2,., n-1.
 You are allowed to rearrange the elements of the array.**
 ```
 class Solution {
     int Maximize(int arr[]) {